grqphical/skipdb/README.md

 # skipdb
 A lightweight, embedded key-value database based on a skip list index.

+I built this mainly as a proof of concept after doing a research project on skip lists for a university class.
+Will this work in production systems?
+Yes, but I wouldn't trust it to run nuclear reactors or anything important (yet).

 ## Features
 - Key-Value Store
 - Key expiry